-I wish with every fiber of my heart that we could erase parts of our story.
+I wish with every fiber of my heart that I could erase parts of my story.
 But staying stuck in trying to wish something away will cause me to miss the beauty of what is… and even better… trusting God for what can be.

-Our five kids are grown and now have families of their own, so my husband, Art, and I are adjusting to the empty-nest life together.
-Our children all live close to us outside Charlotte, North Carolina.
-We spend lots of time together at home or up in the mountains enjoying some solace away from the pace of everyday life when we can.
+My five kids are grown and now have families of their own.
+My children all live close to me outside Charlotte, North Carolina.
+We spend lots of time together at home or at the beach enjoying some solace away from the pace of everyday life when we can.

 Mothering never stops, no matter how grown your kids get.
 You’ll always want to protect them and sometimes still redirect them.
 Cheer them on and challenge their perspectives.
 Teach them and learn from them.
 Reach for the stars and kneel down to pray.
 Doing all of this together with them makes my life both challenging and sweet each and every day.

-Our grandchildren are three of the greatest gifts we’ve ever been given.
-We love being their Gigi and Pop Pops so much.
+My grandchildren are three of the greatest gifts I’ve ever been given.
+I love being their Gigi so much.

 Together is our most favorite word as a family.
 We are messy, crazy, sometimes dysfunctional, but always for each other.
 Fun is the name of the game.
 Loud is the way we roll.
 Real is what you’ll get.
 Love is what we give.
 And we’re so thankful to just be together.

 A Letter from Lysa

 I’m so glad you’re visiting my little space here on the internet.
 I very much wish we were sitting down at my kitchen table drinking coffee together right now.
 I’d be drinking decaf coffee with vanilla oat milk (yes, I gave up caffeine and yes, I’m still sad about it).
 I’d probably offer you a zillion choices of creamers because hospitality makes me happy.
 And I’d most certainly overshare because processing all things about life with you would be a dream.